Chet's Shirt: Analysis

 Analyzing Larry's character in his book The Palgrave Handbook of Popular Culture as Philosophy, author David Kyle Johnson cites the episode in his case that Larry's personality is vastly different from a normal person's.
 Where someone with a basic understanding of grief would keep something as minimal as a shirt worn by a deceased person to themselves, Larry repeatedly brings it up to Chet's mourning wife, showing no real sympathy whatsoever.
-Carina Chocano of Salon found the scene of Larry, Ted, and Michael York together in the same room—and the subsequent storyline of them purchasing a restaurant together—to be an example of how television can produce feelings of displacement and confusion among the viewers.
+Carina Chocano of Salon credited the show for finding comedy in the incongruous premise of real-life celebrities David, Danson, and York investing in a restaurant together.
 The episode continues the theme of clothing, one which is often presented throughout the series; Leonard J. Greenspoon found this to be another similarity the episode had with Seinfeld, as episodes of that series would also address clothing trends rather commonly.
-Debby Wolfinsohn and Kevin Jacobsen of Entertainment Weekly felt the episode's use of comedic props—such as the shirt—was symbolic of how Larry continually alienates his friends with every decision he makes, inappropriately concerning himself with a piece of clothing and not his friend's dead husband.
-Critic Austin Smith likened the dentist storyline to an episode of Seinfeld where Jerry similarly gets into an argument with his orthodontist.
+Debby Wolfinsohn of Entertainment Weekly felt the episode's use of comedic props—such as the shirt—was symbolic of how Larry continually alienates his friends with every decision he makes, inappropriately concerning himself with a piece of clothing and not his friend's dead husband.
+Critic Austin Smith of New York Post likened the dentist storyline to the Seinfeld episode "The Yada Yada", in which Jerry similarly gets into an argument with his orthodontist.